elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 ### Waiting for approvals/admin merges

 * When the PR opens, ping all CODEOWNER teams immediately on Slack to give teams as much heads up as possible, as team sizes and priorities vary.
-We should generally let teams know an approximate amount of time they'll have before we request an admin merge (e.g. EOD Friday).
+We should let teams know an approximate amount of time they'll have before we request an admin merge (e.g. EOD Friday).
 * Once all approvals are in and CI is still passing green, smash that merge button :boom:
 * If, by the end of the week, review(s) remain outstanding, we should ask KibanaOps to admin merge the PR without all approvals (provided CI is passing and that that the review(s) are for minor changes we feel confident in, e.g. snapshot updates with an expected diff).

 ### FAQ for Kibana teams

-#### Q: I've been pinged as a CODEOWNER for a EUI upgrade PR.
+#### Q: I've been pinged as a CODEOWNER for an EUI upgrade PR.
 What should I do?

 If you've been pinged, this means that some code belonging to your team has been changed as a result of upstream EUI changes.
 This can be due to several reasons:
 - A snapshot change due to underlying DOM or CSS/class changes in EUI